harshitkhanna16/credential_honeypot_system/README.md

 A security-focused honeypot system designed to simulate a login portal, capture unauthorized login attempts, log attacker information, and alert the administrator via email.

+## Workflow

+- A Login page.
+- If correct actual credentials ---> Go to Success Page.
+- If credentials are wrong 3 times ---> Redirect to Access Denied Page + log attacker details  and send Alert on Mail.
+-If login happens at odd hours (like after 12:00 AM or customizable hours) ---> Redirect to Access Denied Page + log attacker details  and send Alert on Mail.
+- If correct planted credentials ---> Redirect to Access Denied Page + log attacker details  and send Alert on Mail.

 ## Features
 - Fake login system with realistic UI
 - Tracks failed login attempts